msabramo/kallithea/docs/api/api.rst

 ------------

 Dispatch rescan repositories action.
-If remove_obsolete is set RhodeCode will delete repos that are in database but not in the filesystem.
+If remove_obsolete is set Kallithea will delete repos that are in database but not in the filesystem.
 This command can be executed only using api_key belonging to user with admin rights.